openfoodfacts/openfoodfacts-java/README.md

 </dependencies>
 ```

-Create product service class and find product by its barcode:
+Create wrapper object and find product by its barcode:

 ```javascript
 OpenFoodFactsWrapper wrapper = new OpenFoodFactsWrapperImpl();